KellyCahill/rfTSP/README.md

 # rfTSP

-This is an R package for robust binary and multi classification and feature selection among gene expression profiles.
+This is an R package for robust binary/multi classification and feature selection in gene expression profiles.

 # Required packages
 * library(randomForest)